trilobiet/oapenmemo/README.md

 MEMO consists of 3 parts:

 * [MEMO Manager](./MEMO/MEMO-Manager/README.md), an application only accessible to MEMO administrator/editor.
 Here clients and their tasks are created, stored and edited;
-* [MEMO Task Runner](./MEMO/MEMO-Taskrunner/README.md), a deamon that selects the tasks that must be run;
+* [MEMO Task Runner](./MEMO/MEMO-Taskrunner/README.md), a deamon that periodically selects and runs tasks;
 * [MEMO Client web](./MEMO/MEMO-Clientweb/README.md), the client web directory showing resulting files.

 These parts are all described in detail in the respective subdirectories.